canonical/github-runner-operator/docs/explanation/charm-architecture.md

 ## LXD ephemeral virtual machines

- To ensure a clean and isolated environment for every runner, Self-hosted runners are hosted using LXD virtual machines.
+ To ensure a clean and isolated environment for every runner, self-hosted runners use LXD virtual machines.
 The charm spawns virtual machines setting resources based on charm configurations.
 The self-hosted runners start with the ephemeral option and will clean themselves up once the execution has finishes, freeing the resources.

 ## GitHub repository setting check